-My group of mostly out-of-state Colorado Golf Binge players thoroughly enjoyed playing here again last week.
-Our weather was great and the course was in fine shape.
+Once again my group of mostly out-of-state Colorado Golf Binge players thoroughly enjoyed playing here again last week.
+Our weather was great and the course was in fpretty good shape.
+Last winter was hard on the course.
+Hopefully it will bounce back next year.

 The unique features of The Raven are generally wide and lush fairways, large and fine greens that are very challenging to read and great elevation changes.